 DSCP (Differentiated Services Code Point): Standardized identification method for data used in layer 3 QoS prioritization

-Dantetm digital audio is carried over standard Ethernet and operates using standard Internet Protocols.
+Dante digital audio is carried over standard Ethernet and operates using standard internet protocols.
 Dante provides low latency, tight clock synchronization, and high Quality-of-Service (QoS) to provide reliable audio transport to a variety of Dante devices.
 Dante audio can coexist safely on the same network as IT and control data, or can be configured to use a dedicated network.

 This device is compatible with Dante Domain Manager software (DDM).
 DDM is network management software with user authentication, role-based security, and auditing features for Dante networks and Dante-enabled products.

 See Dante Domain Manager's documentation for more information.